What are the parameters monitored using Water365?

 APP Driven analytics and on-line monitoring

-The web-based program with login credentials provides both high level of security and personal access to data for organisations.
-Samples of web-based software output for various parameters is given below:
+The web-based program with login credentials provides both a high level of security and personal access to data for organizations.
+Samples of web-based software output for various parameters are given below:

 NOTES ON IMPORTANT WATER QUALITY PARAMETERS BOTH MEASURED/ESTIMATED